natty1712/Holiday/AndroidUpdate.txt

-Custom Start Site - Change the default favorites view when opening a new tab to a specified URL
+Show Tab Count - Shows the tab count on the button that opens the tab switcher